Formal groups and quantum cohomology: Introduction

 With this in mind, let's return to symplectic geometry.
 To keep the formalism in the simple form set up above (avoiding Novikov rings), we will assume that our symplectic manifold $X$ is monotone (rather than weakly monotone), which means that its symplectic form satisfies

 Take a suitable chain complex $\scrC = C^*(X)$ representing its integral cohomology, equipped with the quantum $A_\infty$-structure $\mu_{\scrC}$.
+Note that the quantum $A_\infty$-structure is only $\bZ/2$-graded; hence, the definition above should be interpreted so that Maurer-Cartan elements are taken in $\scrC^{odd} \hat\otimes N$, and correspondingly, the entire odd degree cohomology of $X$ appears.
 Let $\mathit{MC}(X;N) = \mathit{MC}(\scrC;N)$ be the set of equivalence classes of Maurer-Cartan solutions.
 One can think of this as the deformation theory of the diagonal $\Delta_X$ as an object of the Fukaya category $\scrF(X \times \bar{X})$, where $\bar{X}$ means that we have reversed the sign of the symplectic form.
 In other words, deformations are ``bounding cochains'' for $\Delta_X$ in the sense of \cite{fooo}.
 If the closed-open map is an isomorphism, one can also think of this theory as deformations of the identity functor on $\scrF(X)$, which describes the formal neighbourhood of the identity in the ``automorphism group'' of that category.
 From the composition of automorphisms, one would expect additional structure, and indeed:

 \begin{prop} The functor $\mathit{MC}(X)$ has the canonical structure of a ``formal group''. \end{prop}